UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- ###################################################################### -->
 ## Jobs

 This chapter discusses the job concept available in MegaMol.
 Especially, how jobs can be used for data conversion.
-Examples are based on the project script files available in the *script and example* package from the MegaMol project website.
+Examples are based on the project script files available in the *examples* directory from the MegaMol project website.

 <!-- ---------------------------------------------------------------------- -->
 <<<<<<< HEAD